Hallid/GreenhouseCourseNew/WEBHOOK_DOCUMENTATION.md

 ## Integration Notes

-- This webhook operates **independently** of the Zoho Flow webhook
+- This webhook receives data FIRST, records it in the database, then forwards to Zoho Flow
+- This ensures your admin dashboard is always up-to-date
-- Both webhooks can receive the same data without interference
+- Zoho Flow receives the exact same data it was receiving before
+- If Zoho Flow is down or unreachable, the registration is still recorded in your database
-- The registration form automatically sends to both endpoints
+- The registration form sends to this single webhook endpoint
-- No changes to the existing Zoho Flow integration are required
 - Timestamps are automatically recorded for every registration

 ## Security